frandreoli/bib_to_README/README.md

 # Introduction
 A Python code designed to import some entries from a BibTex (.bib) bibliography and print them in a convenient Github Markdown (.md) format.
-For those not familiar with Python, a Mathematica notebook is provided as well, which fulfills the same goal.
+For those people who are not familiar with Python, a Mathematica notebook is provided as well, which fulfills the same goal.

 # Example